Your emotions are your superpower

 What emotion has felt most alive for you recently?
 Where does it sit in your body?
 Does it have a shape, a colour, an intensity?
 Is it soft or hard?
 What size is it?
 Does it fill your whole body, or is it isolated to one area?

-Our emotions are gifts from our psyche.
+Our emotions are messengers from our psyche.
+They have their own individual wants and needs.

 Anger tells us something we value must be protected.